7 Tips for First Timer Kayak Tournament Anglers

 • KBF Event Rules Addendum, on the KBF Website’s Calendar Event Page.

-- Registered for event on TourneyX (no later than deadline shown in Rules Addendum).
+- Registered for event on Fishing Chaos or TourneyX (no later than deadline shown in Rules Addendum).

 - Printed and cut out a supply of current KBF Identifier Cards:

 - Obtain KBF Event ID Codes in one of three ways:

 - Posted at 7:00 p.m.
 CST on KBF Website: https://www.kayakbassfishing.com/identifiers/